 Antibody tests (also known as “serology tests”) cannot diagnose current COVID-19 infections, but can instead be used to determine whether someone was previously infected with the virus.
 These tests detect certain proteins (IgM and IgG antibodies) that are produced by the body’s immune system in response to a COVID-19 exposure.
 Unlike the diagnostic tests referenced above (which involve an anterior nasal swab), antibody tests require a blood draw.

 If you’re concerned that you might have COVID-19, we invite you to schedule a 24/7 telemedicine visit with one of PhysicianOne Urgent Care’s experienced providers.
 During this appointment, we’ll remotely prescreen you for COVID-19 and let you know whether you should visit one of our immediate care centers for an in-person test.
 If we recommend testing, we’ll let you know how to preregister, and we’ll prioritize your test once you arrive.
 For information on how to obtain your test results, visit our Patient FAQs page.

 Your health and well-being are of utmost importance to the team at PhysicianOne Urgent Care, and we want you to know that we are doing everything possible to keep you safe during these uncertain times.
 As always, you can visit our urgent care centers with complete confidence.
-In addition to our standard infection control protocols, we are taking further steps to protect our patients and staff from COVID-19, including sterilizing our facilities throughout the day.
-And, if you would prefer to stay put, you can request a Virtual Visit with an experienced provider.
-Contact us today.
+In addition to our standard infection control protocols, we are taking further steps to protect our patients and staff from COVID-19, including sanitizing our facilities throughout the day.

 - Can You Have COVID-19 Without a Fever?